AyeGill/personal-site/content/learning-experiment.md

 I was pretty remiss in doing exercises, so I'll make an effort to be better at that this week.
 I may try different approaches to that in the future.

+## Week 2 Postmorten

+Week 2 went better - I managed to stick with the 32 min pomodoros.

+Changing my notetaking in biology to taking notes along the way.

+# Week 3 Postmortem

+No significant updates - I missed a day of notes for cognitive science.
+For next week, I should try reading on a tablet and taking notes on paper beside it.
+Maybe try to compare
+- Status quo, work on computer
+- Read on tablet and note on paper
+- Read on tablet and note on computer
+Should try to feel whether any potential trouble is due to slowness of tablet or more intrinsic.

+At the end of the week, I'm feeling more inclined to take a break and make a completely different plan for next week.
+I think I would rather pick out five papers, and do three pomos on each (one day for each) using Nielsen's method.

+I decide on

+- Fuji's thesis
+- Caramello, *denseness conditions*
+- Categorical semantics for causal structure(Kissinger-Uiljen)
+- Graphical Regular Logic
+- Baez - structured cospans